Kaholo/kaholo-ansible/README.md

 The resulting Kaholo instance...
 * has no plugins installed
 * has no license installed
-* will prompt to create initial (superadmin) user account
+* will prompt to create initial Admin user account

 ## Basic use
 To use the playbook, adjust the following files appropriately: